What I've Done

 "What I've Done" is a song by American rock band Linkin Park.
 It was released as the first single from their third studio album, Minutes to Midnight (2007), and is the sixth track.
-The song was released as a radio single on April 1, 2007, as a digital download on April 2, and as a CD single on April 30.
+The song was released as a digital download and radio single on April 2, 2007, and as a CD single on April 30.
 The live version of "What I've Done" from Road to Revolution: Live at Milton Keynes was nominated for Best Hard Rock Performance at the 52nd Grammy Awards, but did not win.
-It serves as the end credits track of the 2007 science fiction film Transformers and also appears on Transformers: The Album (2007).
+It serves as the end credits track of the 2007 science fiction blockbuster film Transformers, also appearing on its soundtrack.
 Being certified six times platinum by the RIAA, it is the band's most commercially successful single in terms of pure sales, and reached number 7 on the Billboard Hot 100.
+In January 2025, the song became the fourth by the band to surpass one billion streams on Spotify.

-"What I've Done" was featured in the video game Guitar Hero World Tour.
 In January 2011, it was released in a Linkin Park DLC pack for Rock Band 3.
-The song is also a B-side to the UK single of "Iridescent".
-An instrumental version of the song is currently used by Sky UK as background music for their interactive services.
+The song is also a B-side to the UK single of "Iridescent", the theme for Transformers: Dark of the Moon.

 Composition

 Chester Bennington described the track in a March 2007 interview with MTV:

 The single and video appeared in the iTunes Store shortly after midnight EST on April 2, 2007.
 It became available the day after on iTunes in the UK and Australia.
 On April 2, the song was featured streaming on the front page of their official website, with the video being added to the site shortly thereafter.

 The song is composed in the key of G minor.
-It starts out with a short 3-second guitar part and then a piano motif, before adding a hip hop-inspired drum line, and then introducing a raw-sounding guitar riff.
+It starts out with a short 3-second guitar part and then a piano motif, before adding a hip hop-inspired drum computer line, and then introducing a raw-sounding guitar riff.
 When the song is played live at Linkin Park's concerts, Mike Shinoda plays the piano intro and the guitar after that.
 This song differs from most of Linkin Park's songs from previous albums in that it features almost no lead vocals from vocalist Shinoda, with the exception of a brief "na na na" refrain at the end.
 "What I've Done" was the last song written for Minutes to Midnight.
 The song also has a downbeat exactly once every second, consistent throughout its entirety.

-Shinoda created a remix of the song, which is called "What I've Done (Distorted Remix)", which is included as a b-side to "Bleed It Out".
+Shinoda created a remix of the song, which is called "What I've Done (Distorted Remix)", which is included as a B-side to "Bleed It Out".
 The remix was then included in the international tour edition of Minutes to Midnight, as well as a track in the Linkin Park Underground-exclusive CD Underground X: Demos.